 If you want to have a great gaming experience but don't want to spend a fortune, the Corsair M55 RGB Pro is the best budget Corsair mouse that we've tested.
 This wired mouse feels quite comfortable in both hands thanks to its ambidextrous design and is comfortable in any grip type except by those who have small hands.
 There are rubber grips on its sides along with two buttons that can be reprogrammed within the iCUE software, along with every other button.
 Despite being a budget offering, it still has RGB lighting on the logo and the back.
 The max CPI range should be more than high enough for most people and can be further customized inside iCUE, while click latency is low enough that gamers shouldn't notice delays.

 Unfortunately, it tends to overshoot when it's moved slowly and undershoot when moved quickly, which can prove troublesome if you're playing competitively.
 Like all Corsair mice, its cable can be quite stiff and can create some drag on your desk.
 Overall, if you don't want to shell out the cash on something expensive, this is the best budget Corsair mouse we've tested.

 Corsair makes a fairly wide range of gaming mice that should suit anyone's personal preference.
 They're known for making very durable-feeling mice that are extremely customizable on both Windows and macOS.

 Corsair makes a wide range of gaming mice designed for different uses, from FPS to MMO.
-Almost every Corsair mouse we've tested so far feels extremely well-made, and even their budget mice have a great build quality.
+Almost every Corsair mouse we've tested feels extremely well-made, and even their budget mice have a great build quality.
 Most of their mice have an understated design and are less flashy than some options from other companies.